aiwatching/bastion/README.md

 - **Whitespace trimming** — Collapses excessive whitespace to save tokens

 ### Audit Logger
 Stores request/response content (encrypted at rest) for review in the dashboard.
 Configurable retention period with automatic purge.
-Note: DLP hits are auto-audited even if this plugin is disabled.
+DLP hits are auto-audited even if this plugin is disabled.

+- **Summary** — Always stored (configurable max size), shown as preview in lists
+- **Raw data** — Full encrypted content, enabled by default, can be disabled to save space

 ## Configuration